-- When the default proxy endpoint is used by a cluster instance, the upper limit of bandwidth for the cluster instance is 2,048 MB/s.
+- When the default proxy endpoint is used by a cluster instance, the upper limit of bandwidth for the cluster instance is 2,048 Mbit/s.
 After the upper limit is reached, the bandwidth cannot be increased even if the number of shards or nodes is increased.

 Note You can apply for a private endpoint to enable direct connections to a cluster instance.
 This allows you to handle a large number of connections and improves service performance.
 For more information, see Enable the direct connect mode (applicable to only cluster instances).
 In direct connect mode, the upper limit of bandwidth equals the maximum bandwidth of a single shard multiplied by the number of shards.
-For example, for a cluster instance of Enhanced Edition with 128 shards (each shard is allocated with a memory of more than 1 GB), the bandwidth limit is 12,288 Mbit/s after you enable direct connections:
+For example, for a cluster instance of Enhanced Edition with 128 shards (each shard is allocated with a memory of more than 1 GB), the bandwidth limit is 12,288 Mbit/s after you enable direct connections.